HoaiNghiaHiepLe/todoList-Javascript/README.md

-The music player has many functions that can load playlists, seeking songs, playback songs, play random songs in the list.
-All user settings will be saved in local storage and will be loaded the next time you open the app
+This to do list app has many functions that can create, edit and delete to do list, check completed, filter list.
+User list will be saved in local storage and will be loaded the next time you open the app.

 # Technologies in use